Toruitas/drawing-tool-emotion/README.md

 Zlim Draw.
 Z represents a scribble, and "lim" since it's meant to be "slim" on the processor.
 My final project for Msc Creative Coding 2.
 This project uses ReactJS as an interface for a WebGL-based drawing tool, and Bulma as CSS framework.
 It's very impressive how fast rendering WebGL is.

 The original version of this lives in my other repo [here](https://github.com/Toruitas/drawing-tool).
-This version is to see if I can get some ML involved using PoseNet via Tensorflow.js https://github.com/tensorflow/tfjs-models/tree/master/posenet.
+This version replaces the color picker with an emotion-detector.
+Depending on the expression you have on your face at any given time, the color will change!

+If you seek to replicate the face-api.js part, I had this error: `Error: Based on the provided shape, [1,1,32,64], the tensor should have ...` which was solved by renaming all the shards in /models to have the .bin suffix, and also update the .json weights to refer to the changed names, as suggested [here](https://github.com/justadudewhohacks/face-api.js/issues/404)

 This just a first step in a tool I'd like to build which can design
 1) Layout